influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/config.md

 ### `level = "info"`

-Determines which level of logs will be emitted.
-Valid values are:
+Sets the log level to be emitted.
+Valid logging level values are `error`, `warn`, `info`(default), and `debug`.
+Logs that are equal to, or above, the specified level will be emitted.

 Environment variable: `INFLUXDB_LOGGING_LEVEL`